Nana-Safo-Duker/Predicting-Gene-Expression-from-DNA-Sequence-Using-Deep-Learning-Models/README.md

 # 🦟Simulating and Fitting Malaria Transmission Model in Madagascar: Impact of Insecticide-Treated Nets (ITNs)

-This study investigates the epidemiological impact of ITNs under varying resistance scenarios.
+The study investigates the epidemiological impact of ITNs under varying resistance scenarios.
 Using a modified Susceptible, Infected, Recovered (SIR) model with integrated vector dynamics, we simulate malaria transmission in Madagascar and compare outcomes across four scenarios:

 - **No ITNs**
 - **Standard ITNs (No Resistance)**